Glock Gen 6: Everything New Explained

 Quick Summary

-The Glock Gen 6 introduces significant ergonomic upgrades, including improved grip contours, an undercut trigger guard, and a longer beavertail.
-It also features a new stippling pattern for better traction and a factory flat-faced trigger.
-Updates to the MOS system, a redesigned extractor, and a return to a single-coil recoil spring are also noted.
+The Glock Gen 6 introduces significant ergonomic upgrades, including enhanced grip contours, an undercut trigger guard, and a longer beavertail.
+It also features a new stippling pattern for better traction, a redesigned extractor to prevent optic interference, and a return to a single-coil recoil spring.
+The MOS system now uses plastic spacers for optic mounting.

 Chapters